Skip to content

 Difficulty: Medium | Workload: Moderate | Industry relevance: Medium

 "It's basically an extension of 201 with more interesting theory and a little bit of new programming.
 Definitely worth taking."
-Another: "It can be up there in difficulty — my prof curved it so nobody got an A."
+"It can be up there in difficulty; my prof curved it so nobody got an A."

-Student tips: - The textbook is a must for Nikolaidis sections — his lectures don't cover everything. - For Schaeffer: read the lab slides before labs.
-His first assignment is reportedly the hardest; it gets easier. - 379 is significantly easier if you're solid on 201.
-The C programming comfort level matters.
+Student tips: - The textbook is a must for Nikolaidis sections; his lectures don't cover everything. - 379 is significantly easier if you're solid on material from 201.
+Comfort with C (or C++, depending on the instructor) matters.

 Difficulty: Medium | Workload: Moderate | Industry relevance: High (niche but rare)